cifkao/context-probing/README.md

 imp_scores = get_diff_importance_scores(scores["kl_div"], normalize=True, nan_to_zero=False)
 ```
 The first dimension corresponds to the target tokens, the second one to the context tokens.
-We can plot the scores like this:
+We can plot the scores like so:
 ```python
 from context_probing import ids_to_readable_tokens
 import matplotlib.pyplot as plt